cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project ESA-PRODUCTION SENTINEL 2-EN.md

 # Technical characteristics

 The solution key points are as follows:
+* The microservices architecture is based on a high-availability Kubernetes cloud cluster of around 100 virtual machines.
+* A message queue-based choreography system ensures a dynamic PODs scaling.
-* The microservices architecture is high availability based on a managed Kubernetes cluster.
-The workflow is managed by Spring Cloud Data Flow, an extremely resilient message queue-based choreography system.
-The shared volume is implemented using a resilient, high-performance virtual file system.
-The project is 100% open source.
+* A shared volume is implemented using a virtual file system.

 ![Archi Picture](Project ESA-PRODUCTION SENTINEL 2-EN pict 3.png)